deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 > </details>

-> Table 5 shows the ablation study of different visual token inputs on image understanding performance using various metrics.
+> Table 5 shows the ablation study of different visual token inputs on image understanding performance using LLaVA-v1.5 setting with CLIP-Large-224 visual encoder.

 {{< table-caption >}}